WuerthPhoenix/tornado/engine/matcher/README.md

 - __'containsIgnoreCase'__: Evaluates whether the first argument contains, in a case-insensitive way, the string passed as second argument.
 This operator can also be called with the alias __'containIgnoreCase'__.
 - __'equals'__:  Compares two values and returns whether or not they are equal.
 An alias for this operator is '__equal__'.
+- __'equalsIgnoreCase'__:  Compares two strings and returns whether or not they are equal in a case-insensitive way.
 - __'ge'__:  Compares two values and returns whether the first value is greater than or equal to the second one.
 If one or both of the values do not exist, it returns `false`.
 - __'gt'__:  Compares two values and returns whether the first value is greater